Level 1 – The Alphabet introduces both letter names & sounds to the learner. The Structure goes through the alphabet from A to Z.

 – Going through previous pages and practising the vocabulary and sounds.

-– Identifying the first sound of words (verbally, written or distinguished)
+– Identifying the first sound (verbally, written or distinguished)

 – Use the flashcards to reinforce vocabulary and sounds with games